Peace Efih

-Peace Ewomazino Efih (born 5 August 2000) is a Nigerian footballer who plays as a midfielder for Israeli Ligat Nashim club FC Kiryat Gat and the Nigeria women's national team.
+Peace Ewomazino Efih (born 5 August 2000) is a Nigerian footballer who plays as a midfielder for Greek A Division club OFI and the Nigeria women's national team.
 She previously played for Edo Queens and Rivers Angels in the Nigeria Women Premier League.
 At the 2018 WAFU Zone B Women's Cup, Efih scored the lone goal in Nigeria's first game at the tournament.

 In July 2019, Efih signed for Sporting de Huelva on a year deal.